 Police Department Overview

-The department utilizes a “speed” trailer, placed on various streets, to show drivers the speed that they are driving.
-The goal is to make drivers aware of the speed limit and to encourage compliance with speed regulations.
+The department utilizes a “speed” trailer, placed on various streets at various times, to enable drivers in recognizing their speed.
+Our goal is to help drivers become aware of the speed limit, of their speed and to ultimately encourage compliance with the speed regulations.

 The Mount Vernon Police Department is also a member of the METRICH Task Force.
 A 10-county joint drug enforcement team.
 They are dedicated to getting drugs off the streets.

 The City of Mount Vernon is a relatively safe community, however, like most cities there will be criminal activity that occurs.
 Our detective division handles a variety of cases from misdemeanors to felonies including but not limited to: Arson/Explosives, Firearms, Assaults/Aggravated Assaults, Bad Checks/Thefts, Death Investigations, Fraud/Forgery/ID Fraud, Domestic Violence, Fleeing/Eluding, Robberies, Sex Offenses, Stolen Vehicles, Homicide, Child Pornography and other miscellaneous unclassified cases.

 The Mount Vernon Police Department also offers the following services (some include a fee) at our lobby window, Monday thru Friday 8:00 a.m. – 4:00 p.m.: House Check registration, Bicycle registration, Background checks, Public Records requests, release of impounded vehicles and Offense/Accident report copies.
 Please refer to our “Fees” tab for further information.